The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 30/12/2024

-• In line with the Data Space Promotion Plan, the objective of this call is to promote the creation of demonstration centers and the implementation of data space use cases.
+• In line with the Data Space Impetus Plan, the objective of this call is to encourage the creation of demonstration centers and the implementation of data space use cases.

 • The aid is aimed at entities in any sector of activity, excluding the Tourism sector, for which there are already specific calls.

-• The call has a budget of almost 75 million euros, which adds to the 75M awarded in the first call for data spaces.
+• The call has a budget of almost 75 million euros, which is in addition to the 75M awarded in the first call for data spaces.

 • Applications may be submitted until 30 January 2025.

-Madrid, December 30, 2024.- The Ministry for Digital Transformation and Public Service has published the second call for grants for the creation of demonstration centres and cases of use of sectoral data spaces, whose deadline for submission of applications is open until 30 January 2025.
+Madrid, December 30, 2024.- The Ministry for Digital Transformation and the Civil Service has published the second call for grants for the creation of demonstration centers and cases of use of sectoral data spaces, whose deadline for submission of applications is open until January 30, 2025.

 Characteristics and requirements of the call for proposals